Substance Use Treatment and Recovery

 Tri-County Resource Sheet

-These resources are for those trying to get into or maintain recovery in their mental health or substance use journey.
-The resources that are on this sheet were identified by clients and staff and being useful.
+The Tri-County Resource Sheet includes resources for those trying to get into or maintain recovery in their mental health or substance use journey.
+The resources were identified by clients and staff as being useful.

 Office Hours: